 MK: We’re reaching the limits of my East Coastness—

-SE: The limits of our conventional wisdom, but I don’t want to make just one sec, I want to make this point to because the Republican Party does deeply trust Fox as well.
-And so to the point of the media actors who are coming, look, I mean, I would love nothing more than to be seated, but I i can tell you, I go on Fox.
+SE: We’re reaching the limits of our conventional wisdom.
+But I want to make, just one second, I want to make this point too, because the Republican Party does deeply trust Fox as well.
+And so, to the point of the media actors, who [unintelligible]—look, I mean, I would love nothing more than to be seated, but I, I can tell you, I go on Fox.
 There is a character that they want me to play.
-Increasingly, I have been doing a lot less because they will ask me to come on, and all they want me to do is smack the left, smack the left, smack the left, or talking about culture war issues.
-And I’m like, No, because this is ripping this country in half.
-And I’ve increasingly turned down a lot of appearances unless it’s to talk about an economic
+Increasingly, I have been doing a lot less because they will ask me to come on, and all they want me to do is smack the left, smack the left, smack the left, or talk about culture war issues, and I’m like no, because this is ripping this country in half.
+And I’ve increasingly turned down a lot of appearances unless it’s to talk about an economic system.

 EW: Do you know what my condition is for going on Fox?